chantastic/sites/chan.dev/src/content/posts/hand-and-foot.md

 ## 👉 Go In

-A player "goes in" when they can create, or contribute, to melds. with their total number of contributed cards being above the points minimum.
+A player "goes in" when they can create new melds or contribute to existing ones.
+The total point value of contributed cards must be above the team's points minimum.

 ## 👈 Go Out

-A player "goes out" they discard the final card of their foot — ending the round.
+A player "goes out" when they discard the final card of their foot — ending the round.

 A player may not go out until:

 - All teammates are in their foot.
 - The team has developed [4 Black Books](#📓-black-book) and [5 Red Books](#📕-red-book).

-Before going out, a player may ask their team "can I go out?"
+Before going out, a player may ask: "Can I go out?"
 Teammates are allowed to respond only with "yes" or "no" — avoiding [table talk](#🗣️-table-talk).

 ## 🗣️ Table talk